Situational (See Notes)

 Greater Quintessence of Attack Speed are the go-to Quintessence on pretty much every ADC right now.
 They synergise especially well with Vayne as it helps to proc her Silver Bolts.
 Greater Quintessence of Life Steal used to be popular for ADCs, however since they were nerfed and Greater Quintessence of Attack Speed were buffed, people generally don't take lifesteal any-more (especially now that Doran's Blade provides lifesteal).

 Taking 9 Greater Mark of Attack Damage allows Vayne to last hit more easily, trade more in her favour, and be generally stronger, particularly early in the game.

 Taking 9 Greater Seal of Armor is very strong on any Marksman.
 Flat armor will increase your survivability, especially early game.

-Taking 9 Greater Glyph of Magic Resist provides you with high magic resistance very early on.
-This will reduce your damage taken from not only many supports, but also from other ADCs who deal magic damage such as Corki and Kog'Maw.
+Taking 9 Greater Glyph of Magic Resist provides you with helpful magic resistance very early on.
+This will reduce your damage taken from not only enemy supports, but also from other ADCs who deal magic damage such as Ezreal and Kog'Maw.

-Heal is a great summoner spell.
-The 30% movement speed bonus it provides is very helpful in both escaping and pursuing, and the fact that it lets you heal a team-mate makes it a very strong Summoner Spell.
-Heal is a better option over Barrier in most situations.
-Exceptions include grievous wounds from champions such as Tristana or Katarina which will reduce the effectiveness of this Summoner Spell.
+Heal is the go-to summoner spell to compliment Flash.
+The 30% movement speed bonus it provides is very helpful in both escaping and pursuing, and the fact that it lets you heal a team-mate makes it a very strong option.
+Heal is an overall better option than Barrier, which has seen some popularity in earlier metas in most situations.

 Barrier is another viable summoner spell on any ADC.
 It is easy to use and very effective.
 The shield provided will help you survive strong bursts or simply help you stay alive longer in a fight.
 Barrier is also great for baiting, and can be used in situations such as setting up ganks.
 At level 1 it will shield 115, and at level 18 it will shield 455.